rsdoiel/antenna/archives/2025/north_america_2025.08.md

 ---

-##  The Planet is Heating Up Whether You Care or Not
+##  The Planet Is Heating Up Whether You Care Or Not

 date: 2025-02-28, from: The Lever News